Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Taylor cleared his throat.
 “Well… I had a son to look after.
 I...”

 He paused, thought about what he’d just said, and then sighed and shook his head at himself.
 “Jesus, Allison, I’m sorry about him.
-I had no idea he’d---”
+I had no idea he’d - ”

 “It’s…” Allison balked at saying *’okay’* on the grounds that it patently wasn’t.
 The only place on Earth where she’d felt comfortable and at peace was a pile of ash under a deeper pile of snow at this point.
 That didn’t leave a lot of room for *’okay.’*